Frequently Asked Questions

 A: Apple's Mail, Safari and Photos app have AirPrint support, as do the iWork apps Pages, Numbers and Keynote.

-Third-party apps are getting AirPrint support gradually as app developers add it in as a feature.
+Most third-party apps support AirPrint technology as well.
 To find out for sure, contact the specific app developer or look to see if it's mentioned in the app's product description.

 Q: Why can't I get Printopia to install on my iPad/iPhone?